 One of the founders of Seeds of Hope was Sister LaVonne Guidoni, a sister from the Sisters of Charity of Leavenworth.
-She was well known as an educator with a passion for her profession and was a tireless advocate for Catholic education.
+She was well known as an educator with a passion for her profession, and she was a tireless advocate for Catholic education.
 Known to go door-to-door to ask for funds, Sister LaVonne dedicated years of her life to raising millions of dollars so that any child with a desire to attend Catholic school could have the opportunity.
-Prior to the founding of Seeds of Hope, a consortium of inner-city schools was created to pool resources, ensure no child was turned away for lack of tuition, and help save schools in the inner city.
-The consortium, called Schools in Urban Neighborhoods (S.U.N. schools), was created in 1987.
-When Seeds of Hope was created nine years later, the S.U.N. schools became the organization’s primary focus along with others.
-They included Annunciation, Assumption, Guardian Angels, St. Bernadette, St. Catherine of Siena, St. Francis de Sales, St. Rose of Lima, St. Therese, and Sts.
-Peter and Paul.
+Prior to the founding of Seeds of Hope, a consortium of six inner-city schools was created to pool resources, ensure no child was turned away for lack of tuition, and help save Catholic schools in Denver’s inner city.
+The consortium – called Schools in Urban Neighborhoods (S.U.N. schools) – was created in 1987.
+When Seeds of Hope was created nine years later, nine schools made up the S.U.N. consortium and became the primary focus of Seeds of Hope.

 Joining Sister LaVonne as Seeds of Hope Charitable Trust Founding Trustees were Cardinal J. Francis Stafford, Bishop Samuel J. Aquila, Bishop R. Walker Nickless, Monsignor Raymond N. Jones, Richard O. Campbell and William and Kathleen Fortune.
 Inaugural Trustees of the Seeds of Hope Charitable Trust were Peter H. and Dr. Marilyn Coors, Don Gallegos, John and Carol Saeman, and Benigno and Teresita Trigo.